zzzprojects/docs/learnentityframeworkcore.com/pages/walkthroughs/console-application.md

 description: How to get started using Entity Framework Core in a simple Console application
 canonical: /walkthroughs/console-application
 status: Published
-lastmod: 2023-02-12
+lastmod: 2025-07-13
 ---
 # Getting Started With EF Core - Console

-This walkthrough demonstrates the minimum required to create a database using Entity Framework Core in a .Net Core Console application.
-The walkthrough assumes that you have [.Net Core SDK](https://www.microsoft.com/net/core) installed and that you have a suitable development environment/text editor.
+This walkthrough demonstrates the minimum requirements to create a database using Entity Framework Core in a .NET Core Console application.
+The walkthrough assumes that you have [.NET Core SDK](https://www.microsoft.com/net/core) installed and that you have a suitable development environment/text editor.
 [Visual Studio Code](https://code.visualstudio.com/) will be used in this example.

 ## Creating a .NET Core Console application

-If you have a version of Visual Studio that supports .Net Core (2017 or greater), you can use the project templates to create a new .Net Core console application.
+If you have a version of Visual Studio that supports .NET Core (2017 or greater), you can use the project templates to create a new .NET Core console application.
 Alternatively, you can use a command line tool to create and build the project.
 You can use the Terminal that's integrated into Visual Studio Code for this.

 Create a folder named _EFCoreDemo_ and then open it in Visual Studio Code.